mozilla/glean/docs/dev/python/setting-up-python-build-environment.md

   $ make python-setup
 ```

 The default location of the virtual environment used by the make file is `glean-core/python/.venvX.Y`, where `X.Y` is the version of Python in use.
-This makes is possible to build and test for multiple versions of Python in the same checkout.
+This makes it possible to build and test for multiple versions of Python in the same checkout.

 > *Note:* If you wish to change the location of the virtual environment that the `Makefile` uses, pass the `GLEAN_PYENV` environment variable: `make test-python GLEAN_PYENV=mypyenv`.